-Jane Austen (December 16, 1775 – July 18, 1817), the beloved British author, led a writing life of the inimitable artist.
+Jane Austen (December 16, 1775 – July 18, 1817), the renowned British author, led a writing life of the inimitable artist.
 Despite her charm and modesty, she continually hints that she was in full mastery of her gift and cared deeply about getting published despite myths to the contrary.

 Though only a small portion of her letters survive, she left enough material in her first-person narratives to reveal a sense of the woman behind the pen.
 She sought to create perfection and grace, no matter what the outcome.

-Born in Steventon, Hampshire (England), Jane Austen was part of a convivial middle-class family consisting of five brothers and an elder sister, Cassandra, with whom she was very close.
+Born in Steventon, Hampshire (England), Austen was part of a convivial middle-class family consisting of five brothers and an elder sister, Cassandra, with whom she was very close.
 The Austen family valued education and sent the two girls briefly to boarding school in addition to receiving further education at home.

-Jane’s talent was recognized early on, and male members of her family, particularly her father (George Austen, a country rector), played key roles in getting her works published.
+Austen’s talent was recognized early on, and male members of her family, particularly her father (George Austen, a country rector), played key roles in getting her works published.
 Austen longed to see her work in print, regardless of whether or not it would gain her fame or fortune.

 She had trouble finding a publisher for Sense and Sensibility at first, but soon found a reputable publisher to print it on a commission basis.
 It was published 1811 and took two years to sell out the edition of one thousand.